Outgoing Mail Server Settings

 Secondary Mail Server for Outgoing Mails

 In case of connectivity issues with the primary mail server, SupportCenter Plus will connect with the alternate server and send emails.
-Once connected, SupportCenter Plus will continue to send emails via the alternate server.
+Once connected, SuppotCenter Plus will continue to send emails via the alternate server.
 To reconnect with the primary server, you can do one of the following:

 • Restart the application services